inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 Ngrok tends to be blanket-banned on all corporate VPNs.
 The domain `*.ngrok.io` gets added to a blacklist and it's game over.

-inlets PRO tunnels are self-hosted, either on a cloud's free tier, on a service like Fly.io or on a VM that will only cost you 5 USD / month.
+inlets Pro tunnels are self-hosted, either on a cloud's free tier, on a service like Fly.io or on a VM that will only cost you 5 USD / month.

 * [Provision a tunnel whenever you need it with inletsctl](https://github.com/inlets/inletsctl)
 * [Host three tunnels on fly.io](https://inlets.dev/blog/2021/07/07/inlets-fly-tutorial.html)